 Terms like this use common words with common meaning - but may obscure practices that consumers are unaware of.
 For instance, litigation is taking place in which a content vendor is arguing that "buy" doesn't mean "to own," but rather only means a right to access "licensed" content that the corporation can unilaterally rescind at any time.
 In one documented case, a consumer lost over \$20,000 of purchased iTunes content.
-28 Back-ups may also be unreliable.
-Back-ups may also be governed by "Digital Rights Management" that can still leave a file inaccessible if rights are revoked.
+Pack-ups may also be governed by "Digital Rights Management" that can still leave a file inaccessible if rights are revoked.
 Backups of content may require the user to keep the content on proprietary platforms and isn't necessarily portable.